Should fleets ‘pay the price’ when it comes to fuel?

 Our blog ‘How to choose the best fuel card for your fleet’ lists the key benefits and features provided by some of the most popular fuel cards currently available.

 Be sure to choose the card the works best for your operation and not just the one with the best cost savings.
 There are some cards that can only be used at specific chains or facilities in certain regions.
-It’s important to choose these only if they mirror your fleet’s operating area – universally accepted cards can be a better option in these instances.
+It’s important to choose these only if they mirror your fleet’s operating territory – universally accepted cards can be a better option in these instances.
 Similarly, some fuel cards provide discounted and volume-based pricing or other cost reductions for fleets that provide prompt payment.

 Fuel cards can be integrated with fleet management software to provide comprehensive management capabilities.